 Elwonger and Reyes’s work will be accompanied by projection art and music including Songs for Errant Micro Organisms #1 by Montreal’s mrghosty, as well as refreshments and the companionship of your fellow dreamer.

-The exhibition will be held this Friday, May 20 at 7:00 PM, at Museum of Human Achievement, 3600 Lyons Rd, Austin, TX 78702.
+The exhibition will be held this Friday, May 20 at 7:00 PM, at Museum of Human Achievement, Austin, TX.
 The event is free but donations are warmly accepted.

 [Created in partnership with the Museum of Human Achievement, the arcade of anything artist residency encourages its participants to push into experimental and unexplored territory within digital arts.
 More information on our residency program can be found here.]